 - Trees or fences

 Neighbour mediation helps people talk these issues out and provides a way for them to resolve conflicts amicably.
 It is less costly than a legal dispute and enables neighbours to maintain their relationship.
+Preventing the need for the police, the local authority and other agencies becoming involved.

 Different Forms of Mediation